Rogomi/Holton-Monocle-TechDoc/ios.md

   - `tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath)`
   - `drawerPositionDidChange(drawer: PulleyViewController, bottomSafeArea: CGFloat)`

-- **SubscriptionViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **SubscriptionViewController** - a view that lets the user manage their subscription of the app.
   ##### Methods
   - `viewDidLoad()`
   - `didTapUpgradeButton(_ sender: Any)`